 Step 1 – Prepare Blueboard and Plaster

-Screw the blueboard into place and tape the joints to prevent the wall from cracking later.
-Cut any necessary openings for plumbing and electrical fixtures with a circular saw.
+Cut any necessary openings for plumbing and electrical fixtures, then screw the blueboard into place and tape the joints to prevent the wall from cracking later.
 Measure the surface area of the room and obtain enough plaster to finish the job.
-Use specially formulated veneer plaster, which contains lime and other additives to catalyze the bonding reaction.
+Use specially formulated veneer plaster, which contains lime and other additives to catalyze the binding reaction.
 The job will cost 55 to 70 cents per square foot.
-Do not mix the plaster before you a ready to begin applying it.
+Do not mix the plaster before you're ready to begin applying it.
 The plaster hardens quickly so the operation is very time-sensitive.

 Step 2 – Begin Applying Plaster